-The anomalies during the second half of the season coincide with a decrease of synoptic activity over the High Arctic.
-Specifically, the relative cyclone and blocking frequency anomalies in ARI are slightly and strongly reduced, respectively, especially in the second half of the season.
-In December, several cyclones and blocks affect the prevalent conditions in the High Arctic (Fig. 14, blue and red heatmaps and supplementary animation S3).
-Between days 20 and 25, a strong intrusion of warm and moist air facilitated by adjacent blocking and cyclone systems in the Bering Sea causes a strong precipitation event, coinciding with increasing surface mean temperatures and a local decline in sea ice coverage (Fig. 14a, c, d).
-At the same time, a displacement of the polar vortex occurs, which subsequently leads to a splitting of the polar vortex and a sudden stratospheric warming event at the beginning of January 2013 (Coy and Pawson, 2015; Nath et al., 2016).
+Nath et al., 2016).
 As the region of the High Arctic is positioned beneath the saddle point of the resulting two cyclonic vortices in the stratosphere, relatively calm conditions lead to the development of a high-pressure system in the Laptev Sea, which evolves into a strong and persistent polar high during January (Fig. 14e).
-Figure 15 shows that there is no upper-level anticyclone or block present in the High Arctic during that period.
-This suggests that the strong high-pressure system at the surface is most likely of a thermodynamic origin caused by 525 cold and dense air below an inversion layer (as can be seen in the skewT-logp diagram in Fig. 16), resulting from persistent radiative cooling and inducing a first drop in $T{2m}^$ at the end of January (Fig. 14a).
+Figure 15 shows that there is no upperlevel anticyclone or block present in the High Arctic during that period.
+This suggests that the strong high-pressure system at the surface is most likely of a thermodynamic origin caused by cold and dense air below an inversion layer (as can be seen in the skewT-logp diagram in Fig. 16), resulting from persistent radiative cooling and inducing a first drop in $T{2 \text{ m}}^$ at the end of January (Fig. 14a).

 In February, the calm conditions in the High Arctic remain and prolong the isolation of the cold and dry air in this region.
-Again, a lack of notable upper-level forcing can be observed (see supplementary Fig. S9).
-With the increasing dryness of the air, persistent longwave radiative cooling of the surface results in a dome of very cold air, causing the formation of another surface high-pressure system during the second half of February and one of the strongest negative monthly $T{2m}$ anomalies in this region.
-The formation of the dome of cold air is evident as a strong inversion in the skew T-log n diagram (Fig. S10).
+Again, a lack of notable upper-level forcing can be observed (see Fig. S9).
+With the increasing dryness of the air, persistent longwave radiative cooling of the surface results in a dome of very cold air, causing the formation of another surface high-pressure system during the second half of February and one of the strongest negative monthly $T{2 \text{ m}}$ anomalies in

 Figure 15.
 Synoptic situation on (a) 20 January 2013 (day 51) and (b) 24 January 2013 (day 55).
 Daily-mean geopotential height at 300 hPa (in m, color).
-Sea level pressure (grey contours, in intervals of 10 hPa) and blocking mask (dashed green contour) at 00 UTC on the considered days.
-Black star at 173 °E, 78.5 °N shows location of skewT-logp profile in Fig. 16.
+Sea level pressure (grey contours, in intervals of 10 hPa) and blocking mask (dashed green contour) at 00:00 UTC on the considered days.
+Black star at $78.5^{\circ}$ N, $173^{\circ}$ E shows location of skewT-logp profile in Fig. 16.
 Sub-region ARI is marked by orange hatching.